huggingface/hub-docs/docs/hub/spaces-gpus.md

 ## Pausing a Space[[pause]]

 You can `pause` a Space from the repo settings.
-A Pause Space is shutdown until manually restarted, and only the owner of a Paused Space can restart it.
+A "paused" Space means that the Space is on hold and will not use resources until manually restarted, and only the owner of a paused Space can restart it.
 Paused time is not billed.